 Also, check if he carries legal insurance papers or not.
 If you don’t want to hold any liability for mishaps or accidents inside your premises during the projects, then check the insurance papers thoroughly.

 Before making the final choice, interview the candidate.
 Ask a lot of questions.
 You should have complete knowledge of the experience and the work style of the contractor.
 Only continue if you are comfortable with it.

 You should also never forget to ask for at least three client references.
 You should verify his previous work experience and customer satisfaction records.
 Youor meet them personally.
 If you have many mediocre or negative reviews, then you should probably give a pass to him.

 When hiring the contractor, make sure about the scope of his services.
 Does he only provide installation services, or does he cover the maintenance part as well?
 Does he has the capability and provide a guarantee of being there when an emergency arises. .
 So you would want a contractor that can cover all the aspects of the installation.

 Get a Written Contract

 Verbal contracts and promises are not to be trusted in the 21st century.
 You want something more concrete.
 If you want the contractor to be legally binding for his work, you need a written contract.
 You should contact your lawyers to draw up a contract with the contractor’s name.

 Make sure you fully understand the contract that you are signing.
-You should fully understand the clauses, terms, and conditions used to prevent any confusion in the future.
+You should fully understand the clauses, terms, and conditions used to.
 Also, include the payment terms in the contract.